Download White Paper

 However, following kick-back from the Financial Conduct Authority (FCA) it has become clear that many affected organisations are struggling to meet the legislation’s initial, ambitious compliance deadline of 14th September 2019, which has now been extended by 18 months to March 2021.
 The delay gives banks and retailers alike a short reprieve to meet PSD2’s timeline for the implementation of Strong Customer Authentication (SCA), which requires certain payments to use two-factor authentication.

-This whitepaper will explore the effects of Brexit on PSD2, the security implications of the revolutionary implementation of open banking and determine actions for financial institutions to ensure their consumer data remains secure in this new environment.
+This whitepaper will explore the effects of Brexit on PSD2 & API, the security implications of the revolutionary implementation of open banking and determine actions for financial institutions to ensure their consumer data remains secure in this new environment.